Hilltop Times – Hill Air Force Base Weekly Newspaper Since 1948

 Read more

-75th Air Base Wing Public Affairs
+RICHARD SALOMON, Air Force Personnel Center Public Affairs

 Read more

-Note: (Editor’s Note: It has been 90 days since the first notice of copper levels in some samples taken of the base’s drinking water system were above the Environmental Protection Agency’s allowable level.
-Again, this is not at an emergency and the base’s water is safe for drinking and other uses.
-The following is the original public notice published and sent out in September explaining this issue in...